The regime breaks another monopoly: See how private entities will be able to participate in the fuel business in Cuba

 "Establish that the service stations managed by different economic actors incorporate photovoltaic systems with storage so that they can become independent from the National Electric System."

-The measure responds to the fragility of the Cuban electrical system, which is facing increasingly frequent blackouts due to the deterioration of thermal power plants and a shortage of fuel.
+The measure responds to the fragility of the Cuban electrical system, which is experiencing increasingly frequent blackouts due to the deterioration of thermal power plants and a shortage of fuel.

-The intention is for gas stations to continue operating even during widespread power outages.
+The intention is for the gas stations to continue operating even during widespread power outages.

 The government is betting on "solineras."

-Another new feature included in the package is the promotion of charging stations for electric vehicles.
+Another update included in the package is the promotion of charging points for electric vehicles.

-The proposal states: "Stimulate the establishment of charging stations to provide electric vehicle charging services."
+The proposal states: "Encourage the establishment of charging stations to sell the service of electric vehicle charging."

 The term "solinera" has been used in Cuba to describe charging stations powered by solar energy.

-With this measure, the government seeks to establish a basic infrastructure to support the future expansion of electric mobility, a strategy that is also reflected in other transportation-related transformations.
+With this measure, the Government aims to create a minimal infrastructure to support the future expansion of electric mobility, a strategy that is also reflected in other transportation-related transformations.

 Credits to boost the energy transition